What is silo mentality in business?

 Silo mentality is like a group of musicians each playing their own instrument without paying attention to the rest of the band.
 The result is a cacophony of disjointed sounds.
 In business, silo mentality is similarly ineffective.
 If your business has adopted a silo mentality, you’ll likely see reduced collaboration, limited knowledge sharing, and hindered decision making, all to the tune of restricted business performance.

-If silo mentality creeps into any part of your organization, you’ll most likely see a lack of collaboration take hold, which is a problem if you want to foster an innovative environment for better business outcomes.
 Lack of collaboration occurs because silo mentality limits cross-functional teamwork, an important element of innovation.
 When different functions and teams don’t work together, they also don’t share their diverse perspectives, expertise, and complementary skills and resources, so they miss out on generating novel ideas and solutions that meet customer needs and business goals.
+For example, silos in marketing can have a knock-on effect on other business units.

 Unfortunately, silo mentality can also limit knowledge sharing in an organization, which can lead to restricted problem-solving and, if different units do try to work together, collaboration failures.
 Silo mentality prevents the free flow of information between departments, making the environment ripe for inaccurate or outdated data, which makes for poor problem solving.
 Because silo mentality restricts organizations’ ability to leverage the collective and diverse experience of its teams, it’s difficult for the business to solve complex challenges and improve processes, hampering the overall efficiency of an organization.